quantumlib/OpenFermion/docker/README.md

         jupyter-notebook --allow-root --no-browser --port 8888 --ip=0.0.0.0
 ```

-where 8888 is the port number used in step 11 for setting up the container.
+where 8888 is the port number used previously for setting up the container.
-The message returned to the terminal should end with a statement that says something like:
+The message returned to the terminal should end with a statement that says
+something like:
 ```
 Copy/paste this URL into your browser when you connect for the first time, to login with a token: